 David Halberstam completed THE COLDEST WINTER right before he was killed in a car accident on April 27, 2007.
 Halberstam, who won a Pulitzer Prize for his Vietnam reporting, is known for using personal history and techniques favored by novelists to write serious journalism.
-Although many of the assumptions and conclusions are what you would expect from a book by one of its own acclaimed by the New York Times as “a grand gesture of reclamation and remembrance”, THE COLDEST Winter is the clearest picture I have found of America’s “forgotten war”.
+Although many of the assumptions and conclusions are what you would expect from a book acclaimed by the New York Times as “a grand gesture of reclamation and remembrance”, THE COLDEST Winter is the most readable historical account I have found of America’s “forgotten war”.

-According to Halberstam, Chipyongni was the turning point at which China began to realize that troops could hold UN positions while exacting a terrible toll on Chinese troops.
-Prior to Chipyongni, there was little reason to be optimistic about the outcome of the conflict.
+According to Halberstam, Chipyongni was the turning point at which United Nations troops held UN positions while exacting a terrible toll on Chinese troops.
+Prior to Chipyongni, there was little reason for the U.S.-UN troops to be optimistic about the outcome of the conflict.

 The massive Chinese assaults usually came as a complete surprise to UN troops.
 Engagements like the Chinese assault at Unsan in 1950 usually resulted in American battalions becoming enveloped and then totally overrun by hordes of enemy troops that would suddenly appear with the sound of bugles, a form of psychological warfare that helped to confuse the American troops.
 The results were usually brutal and devastating for American troops, invariably grouped close to the roads and depending on heavy transport in order to accomplish almost anything, including a retreat.